What is E-E-A-T? SEO Guide for Beginners

 Learn what E-E-A-T means in SEO, why it matters, and how to use it to improve your search rankings.

 E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
-It is a framework Google uses to evaluate the quality of content and the credibility of the people who create it.
-While E-E-A-T is not a direct ranking factor in the algorithm, it guides Google's Quality Raters who manually assess search results, and those assessments influence how Google refines its systems.
+It is the framework Google uses to evaluate the quality of content and the credibility of the people who create it.
+Google's own documentation states that "while E-E-A-T itself isn't a specific ranking factor, using a mix of factors that can identify content with good E-E-A-T is useful."
+The concept guides the human Quality Raters who manually assess search results, and those assessments help Google measure whether its automated ranking systems are surfacing helpful, reliable, people-first content.
+Google defines E-E-A-T as a way to identify "content that demonstrates aspects of experience, expertise, authoritativeness, and trustworthiness."

 Why E-E-A-T Matters for SEO